paralleldrive/riteway/README.md

 createStream = ({ objectMode: Boolean }) => NodeStream
 ```

 Create a stream of output, bypassing the default output stream that writes messages to `console.log()`.
-By default the stream will be a text stream of TAP output, but you can get an object stream instead by setting opts.objectMode to true.
+By default the stream will be a text stream of TAP output, but you can get an object stream instead by setting `opts.objectMode` to `true`.

 ```js
 import { describe, createStream } from 'riteway';